Standard Language Ideology in AI-Generated Language: Background

-Standard language ideology is a construct that reinforces a hierarchy between language varieties.
-As defined by \cite{lippigreen1994}, it is ``a bias toward an abstracted, idealized, homogenous spoken language which is imposed from above'' whose goal is the ``suppression of variation of all kinds.''
-In other words, it is a common and false belief that some language varieties---usually those used by communities with more social prestige---are ``better'' or ``more complex'' than others.
 Linguistically, however, all language varieties are equally valid.
 The idea that certain languages are ``better'' than others ignores the fact that all language varieties are equally capable of expression \citep{Hill2008}.
-There is no ``correct'' or ``incorrect'' way of using the English language or any language; in fact, ``standard'' language is not spoken by any real community, but is an abstracted variety that can only be defined in contrast to the speech of marginalized communities.
+In fact, ``standard'' language is not spoken by any real community, but is an abstracted variety that can only be defined in contrast to the speech of marginalized communities.

-Despite this, certain language varieties have been institutionally privileged as more ``standard'' and viewed as more ``appropriate'' or ``professional'' than others.
-This privileged status is linked to the association with people in power that the language variety holds.
-In particular, economic globalization has cast English as a lingua franca (ELF), or the common language adopted by speakers of different languages \citep{Michaud2015EnglishAA}.
-The English language has been granted this dominant position in international business as well as other domains, giving it and its speakers a privileged position in international business communications \citep{Crystal2003, Phillipson2010-nx, tietze2004spreading}.
-As \cite{Wilmot2017} notes, this ``leads to portrayal of English as a neutral solution for overcoming linguistic diversity in these relationships, as exemplified by the concept of Business English as a lingua franca.''
+Despite this, certain language varieties have been institutionally privileged as more ``standard'' and viewed as more ``appropriate'' than others.
+This privileged status stems from the language variety's association with people in power.
+As economic globalization has cast English as a \textit{lingua franca}, or the common language adopted by speakers of different languages \citep{Michaud2015EnglishAA}, discrimination against different dialects of English has become intertwined with questions of discrimination against people of different nationalities and ethnicities \citep{Crystal2003, Phillipson2010-nx, tietze2004spreading}.
 The privileged position of English is a result of the social and historical power that English speakers have had throughout history, especially as it relates to colonization across many parts of the world.
-The spread of English as the default has been framed as ``linguistic imperialism'' that threatens other languages and language varieties \citep{Jenkins2013-kc, pennycook2004}.
+The spread of English as the default, and the increasing imposition of its standard varieties worldwide, has been framed as ``linguistic imperialism'' that threatens other languages and language varieties \citep{Jenkins2013-kc, pennycook2004}.